Education matters: New superintendent schedules 'Listen and Learn' town hall meetings

 When Dr. Rosanna Mucetti submitted her application to become superintendent at NVUSD, she proposed that, if she were selected, she would follow an entry plan designed to help her get “clarity about the District’s current strengths, areas of growth, potential opportunities and immediate challenges.”

-An essential part of the entry plan is a “Listening and Learning” tour, featuring dozens of in-person meetings with staff, partners, legislators, elected officials, media and more, and anchored by Town Hall meetings with the community.
+An essential part of the entry plan is a “Listening and Learning” tour, featuring dozens of in-person meetings with staff, partners, legislators, elected officials, media and more, and anchored by Town Hall meetings.

 Dr. Mucetti will use the information from the tour to inform strategic planning work for the next few years.
-The in-person, evening Town Hall meetings are intended to be very interactive, with lively discussion.
+The in-person, evening Town Hall meetings are intended to be interactive with lively discussion.

 Save these dates if you are interested in joining us.
 All meetings start at 6:30 p.m. and run for 90 minutes.
 Translation, child care and light refreshments will be available.

-Those who are unable to attend an evening meeting will be invited to participate via an online survey, with the same questions and prompts that will be offered at the in-person meetings.
+Those who are unable to attend an evening meeting can participate via an online survey, with the same questions and prompts that will be offered at the in-person meetings.

 Official invitations will be distributed soon.
 The information will be sent via ParentSquare, social media, printed cards at school sites, PeachJar and more.